-Meditation is the practice of bringing the mind inward by focusing the attention on a single object in total concentration.
-Without total concentration, there cannot be meditation, as the mind creates thought waves continuously and brings our attention from one thing to the next.
-As the concentration increases, the thought waves diminish and the mind becomes calm and quiet.
+Meditation is the practice of bringing the mind inward by concentrating on a single thought (or object) to exclude all other thoughts.
+It cannot happen without complete concentration, since the mind is continuously creating thoughts and bringing your attention from one thing to the next.
+Only when the concentration increases, thus excluding all thought waves, the mind becomes calm and quiet.

-Meditation is that empty space created by quieting the mind, where there is nothing but an uninterrupted flow of energy, and the usual preoccupations with the world disappear.
+In this sense, meditation is the empty space where there is nothing but an uninterrupted flow of energy and the usual preoccupations with the world disappear.
 It is being fully anchored in the present moment.
 At deeper levels, duality also fades away because the ego-mind merges with Divine Consciousness.
 This is called Samadhi or Nirvana.
-The permanent state of Samadhi is what we call Liberation or Self-realization, where there is no ego or sense of individuality; it is the aim of all forms of yoga and all spiritual paths.
-Liberation is the true aim of life, and meditation is both the practice and the door to attaining it.
-The ultimate benefit of meditation is the realization of God, but there are many other advantages in every stage of spiritual development.
-Because it purifies the body in general and the nervous system in particular, diseases of the body and mind are greatly improved.
-Energy levels and mental powers are increased as well, the creativity and intuition are enhanced and inner joy becomes a regular experience.
-Stress levels are highly reduced by meditation, and the medical community is starting to realize the value of the different practices yogis have been doing for thousands of years, particularly hatha yoga and meditation.
+The highest, permanent state of Samadhi is what we call Liberation or Self-realization, where there is no ego or sense of individuality; it is the aim of all spiritual paths and the true purpose of life.

+Meditation is both a practice and a way of being that leads to spiritual freedom.
+The ultimate outcome is Self-realization, but there are many other benefits at every stage of spiritual development.
+Because it purifies the body in general and the nervous system in particular, diseases of the body and mind naturally improve with a daily practice.
+Energy levels and mental powers increase, as well as creativity and intuition.
+Stress is reduced and inner joy becomes a regular experience.

 Important Guidelines for Meditation

-- Use a seat for meditation or asana made of wool on the bottom and cotton cloth on the top.
+- Use a seat for meditation or asana made of wool or wool on one side (bottom) and cotton on the other.
 Avoid sitting on the bare ground, since your energy may be drained off, and do not share your asana with anyone.

-- The best times to meditate are early dawn and dusk, when the atmosphere is quiet and charged with special spiritual energy.
-If it is not possible to sit for meditation at these times, choose a specific time and stick to it everyday.
+- If possible, the best times to meditate are dawn and dusk, when the atmosphere is quiet and charged with special spiritual energy, but if it’s not possible, just choose a specific time and stick to it everyday.

-- Try to have a separate room for meditation, if at all possible.
+- Try to have a separate room only for meditation, if you can.
 As meditation is repeated, the energy will increase and the atmosphere will be filled with peace and purity, which will further support your daily practice.

 - When sitting, face North or East in order to take advantage of favorable magnetic vibrations.

-- Sit in a steady, comfortable, cross-legged position with the spine and neck straight but not tense.
+- Sit in a steady, comfortable, position, preferably cross-legged, with the spine and neck straight but not tense.

-- Keep your breathing rhythmic: inhale for three seconds and exhale for three seconds.
-The breath, the prana (vital force) and the mind are connected.
+- Keep your focus on your breathing.
+The breath, the prana (vital force), and the mind are connected.
 Regulating and controlling one will regulate and control the other.

-- Do not force the mind to be still, as this will set in motion additional thought waves.
-Allow the mind to wander at first, focusing on a mantra or specific technique; the mind will eventually become still with practice.
+- Do not force the mind to be still, as this will set in motion additional thoughts.
+Focus on the breath, a mantra, or a specific technique; with practice, the mind will eventually recede and become still—through your own concentration.

-- Attempt to live a pure, pious, sattvic life.
-Treat your body as a temple.
-Strive to eat pure, nutritious food and avoid intoxicants.
-A vegetarian diet will accelerate your spiritual development.
+- Attempt to live a pure, sattvic life and treat your body like a temple.
+Strive to eat pure, nutritious food and to avoid intoxicants.
+A vegetarian or vegan diet will accelerate your spiritual development.